joeyrideout/d3/README.md

 d3
 ==

-A working repo where I will play with and learn more d3.js
+A working repo for learning d3.js.